-In this case, many machine shops consider that the most sensible option is to build a fixture on the plate and change the fixture with some manual quick-coupling method or zero-point clamping, which can also be applied to a fully automated fixture change.
+In this case, many machine shops consider that the most sensible option is to build a fixture on the plate and change the fixture with some manual quick-lock method or zero-point clamping, which can also be applied to a fully automated fixture change.

 Generic purpose fixture vs. dedicated fixture

 Increasingly the industry is moving towards unmanned production.

 Today automation related to fixtures usually involves two approaches:

 Either the fixture plate ( “fixture pallet” ) or workpiece clamping is automated.
 This changes also the way how raw material and unfinished goods are buffered for next work steps.

 If an automated pallet change system is in use – like for machine pallets or zero-point plates – then the entire fixture is changed with the pallet.
 The workpieces in the fixtures are clamped to fixtures manually, eg during a day shift.

 If the workpiece is unloaded and loaded automatically, for example with a robot, an automatic clamp is required, which historically has been operated mainly with hydraulics.